 Guazapa is en extinct volcano located North in San Salvador province, few kilometers West from Suchitoto.

 It was during El Salvador Civil War when this place became a war zone.
-During the 80s this was the only guerrillas battlefront where the five branches of the Rebel Army fought together and was a common target for massive military operations from the National Army trying to siege this strategic stronghold.
+During the 80s this was the only guerrillas battlefront where the five branches of the Rebel Army fought together.
+It was a common target for massive military operations from the National Army trying to siege this strategic stronghold.

 Some of those fighters and their families still live and work their lands on the skirts of the former battle field.